iamnotnato/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

       * *The diagonal should end with a \n.*
       * *If n is 0 or less, the function should only print \n.*

-💡*Fun Fact : Diagonally-Parked in a Parallel Universe : Working Through Social Anxiety is a book by Signe A. Dayhoff*
+> 💡*Fun Fact : Diagonally-Parked in a Parallel Universe : Working Through Social Anxiety is a book by Signe A. Dayhoff*
-<br><br>

 * **8. You are so much sunshine in every square inch**
   * File : [8-print_square.c](./8-print_square.c)